Gluesticks Blog

 under side of pop tart with beads of royal icing on edges

-1. Squeeze icing onto 4 Pop Tarts and gently press them together to create the 4 walls (you can also add icing to the bottom of each pop tart to better secure the bottom of the house to your plate/platter if you'd like).
+Note: You can also add icing to the bottom of each Pop-Tart to better secure the bottom of the house to your plate/platter if you'd like.

 pop tarts frosted together to look like a small house